Do Betta Fish Sleep?

 How many hours do betta fish sleep?

 Again, this depends on the individual fish.
 You may notice your betta taking short naps during the day, and sleeping for longer periods at night.
-Like people, some bettas need to more sleep, and some less.
+Like people, some bettas need to more rest, and some less.
 If you make sure you are providing that day/light cycle where you have a period of time when his light is off your betta should have plenty of opportunity to get the rest he needs.

 Are betta fish nocturnal?

 Not according to the strict definition of the word.
-Nocturnal animals sleep during the day and are active at night.
+Nocturnal animals rest during the day and are active at night.
 While it may seem like your betta is doing this, that’s not how bettas behave in the wild.
 If he is hiding a lot during the day it may because there is too much activity around the tank.
 He may be active at times when you are not around.

 Do betta fish sleep upside down?